Dissecting Long-Chain-of-Thought Reasoning Models: An Empirical Study: Role of Positive and Negative Samples

-The ablation aims to exclude the gradient contributions of a specific type of sample when updating the policy model.
-To ensure that training on other samples is not affected, we first compute the advantage for all samples using standard sampling and then exclude the target samples before applying the policy update.
-For instance, to ablate the effect of negative samples, we perform standard sampling and compute the advantage for each sample as usual.
-We then remove the negative samples from the batch before updating the policy.
+The following experiments exclude the gradient contributions of specific sample types during policy model updates.
+Specifically, we first compute the advantage for all samples, then mask out the target samples before updating the policy.
+For example, to ablate the effect of negative samples, we compute the advantage as usual but remove negative samples from the batch prior to the policy update.

-\paragraph{Setups.} We set the maximum sampling length to 8192 and train each model until its performance plateaus.
+\paragraph{Setups.} During training, we set the maximum sampling length to 8192 and train each model until its performance plateaus.
 As shown in Table \ref{tab:neg_pos_ablation}, our evaluation covers four aspects.
-We assess \textit{reasoning ability} using AIME24 and AMC23, \textit{fitness} using two datasets under the 8192-token maximum output length and a sampled training set, \textit{generalization} using four out-of-domain datasets, and \textit{robustness} by injecting many-shot noise into the prompt, following \citet{DBLP:journals/corr/abs-2501-18841,DBLP:conf/nips/AnilDPSBKBTMFMA24}.
-See Appendix \ref{sec:Supplement_Setup_for_Section_3.1} for more details.
+We assess \textit{reasoning ability} using AIME24, AMC23, and AIME25, \textit{goodness of fit} using two datasets under the 8192-token maximum output length, \textit{generalization} using three OOD datasets, and \textit{robustness} by injecting many-shot noise into the prompt, following \citet{DBLP:journals/corr/abs-2501-18841,DBLP:conf/nips/AnilDPSBKBTMFMA24}.